Waterfall Methodology for Project Management [+Templates]

 And what about projects that have inter-related tasks?
 Simplify your pipeline by clearly laying out your plan and then visualizing the execution phase.
 I highly encourage you check out this template’s bonus feature: automated notifications.

 While this template isn’t just about the waterfall method, I hope you’ll find its simplicity helpful for managing projects generally.
 You’ll find the Gantt chart on the roadmap page, but don’t be afraid to expand the format beyond the roadmap to smaller task sets.
 And try bringing it to the front page to keep the timeline top of mind.

 Speaking of roadmaps, here’s a template to help you balance your waterfall of tasks and the potential resources you can allocate to each.
 Your team will appreciate the effort score assigned to each task — encourage them to be honest and realistic!

-Waterfall methodology FAQ
+Waterfall methodology FAQs

 The main difference between the waterfall and Agile project management methodologies is how defined each variable is.
 The waterfall method has clearly defined requirements, sequential stages, and deliverables.
 The Agile approach is iterative and allows for more flexible definitions for requirements and deliverables that can change depending on internal and outside factors.

 Can my team switch from waterfall to agile easily?